Medhori/Encryption-Decryption/README.md

 **Author:** Mo Balić - [mobalic](https://github.com/mobalic)

-This program is based on Encryption-Decryptions Solver with AI on JetBrains Academy.
+This program is based on Encryption-Decryptions on JetBrains Academy.

 ## License